 Remember the Mailbox Rule

-Let's say you send a rejection letter to an offer but then change your mind and send an acceptance letter.
-Do you have a contract or not?
-According to the Mailbox Rule, which governs the acceptance and rejection of transmittances by mail or email, that all depends.
-While this may sound confusing, this rule applies to contracts under common law and UCC- so listen!
+Imagine this scenario: You send a rejection letter to an offer but later change your mind and send an acceptance letter.
+Do you have a contract?
+According to the Mailbox Rule, which governs the acceptance and rejection of communications sent by mail or email, it depends.
+This rule applies to contracts under the common law and the UCC.

 Remember Special UCC Rules